This page was last updated: 1st November 2024

 With the research still ongoing, as certainly this list is not exhaustive, it is noted here that not all medals were awarded whilst in actual service with the 4th CMR, as some were awarded for action with another regiment, before or after transfer to or from the 4th CMR.
 This will be specifically noted in the citation where known.
 All images are credited where not held by 4cmr.com

-Notwithstanding, where a citation exists, this section acknowledges and celebrates all men who had served with the 4th CMR and who had been awarded a medal at some point in their service.
+Notwithstanding, where a citation has been found, this section shares those stories to acknowledge and celebrate those who had served with the 4th CMR and who had been awarded a medal at some point in their service.

 Awards